Celtic Mythology Archive

 Featured Stories

 Ellen Lloyd - AncientPages.com - One of the most intriguing personalities in Irish mythology is Fintan Mac Bochra, the first man in Ireland.
-His relationship to the granddaughter
+His relationship with the granddaughter

 Read More